seapagan/fastapi-template/docs/usage/configuration/dot-env.md

-For development and testing, I can recommend using [Mailtrap](https://mailtrap.io){:target="_blank"} to avoid filling up your mailbox with development spam (note that the Unit/Integration tests will automatically disable the mail functionality for this reason)
+For development and testing, I can recommend using [Mailtrap](https://mailtrap.io){:target="_blank"} to avoid filling up your mailbox with development spam (note that the Unit/Integration tests will automatically disable the mail functionality for this reason).

+MailTrap offers a free Email capture service with a virtual web-based Inbox.
+Its great for developing and manually testing code that includes email sending, I can't recommend it highly enough.

 Once you have the email settings, replace the default values in the `.env` file: